Seeking Synchronicity: Evaluating Virtual Reference Services from User, Non-User, and Librarian Perspectives

-The time was right to evaluate virtual reference services (VRS):
+The time is right to evaluate virtual reference services (VRS):

 - Web-based library reference services have emerged as vital alternatives to the traditional face-to-face (FtF) or telephone reference encounter.

 - Synchronous, (i.e., chat reference or Ask a Librarian services) and asynchronous (i.e., email) virtual reference services have grown in number and become common features of both public and academic library home pages.

 - Many virtual reference services were initially supported by grant money, but support is running out for many and sustainability is a critical issue in these times of extremely tight budgets, rapidly changing technology, and continually evolving service models.

 Beyond sporadic—usually quantitative—data, little is known about the participants in VRS, including characteristics such as: